jskeet/DemoCode/Drums/index.md

   quite large (e.g. around 75MB for a TD-17 with 7 user samples and
   the default 2.5s recording duration) so make sure there is enough disk space wherever you're saving to.
-- Make sure the Midi channel is correct for your kit.
+- Make sure the MIDI channel is correct for your kit.
 (This is the same channel used to play instruments in the Module Explorer and Kit Explorer, so that's an easy way to test it.)
 - Optionally change the recording duration per instrument and the